floriankammermann/vcloud-cli/README.md

 `vcloud-cli query vapp`

 get all vapps and the xml
+`vcloud-cli --verbose true query vapp`

+issue a request and specify the path
-`vcloud-cli query vapp --verbose true`
+`vcloud-cli --verbose true --path "/api/query" request`